-3.3.4.
+3.3.3.
 Imperial Limestone (Imperial Limestone Co.)

 In recent years, the Imperial Limestone quarry near Van Anda on Texada Island (Fig. 1) has produced approximately 250,000 to 275,000 tpy of high-purity product, most of which is shipped to their parent company in Seattle.
 Imperial Limestone Co. also mine and stockpile a larger quantity of lower quality limestone that goes to local cement plants.
-Quarrying at the

-Imperial site dates to the 1930s.
+Quarrying at the Imperial site dates to the 1930s.
 The company anticipate reserves will last about 75 years.

-3.3.5.
-K2 (K2 Stone Quarries Inc.)
+3.3.4.
+K2 Ocean Pearl (K2 Stone Quarries Inc.)

 K2 Stone is a natural stone product supplier with a quarry near Port Renfrew on Vancouver Island (K2).
 They extract about 15,000-20,000 t annually.
 The rock is trucked to Nanaimo for processing into masonry and landscaping products.

-3.3.6.
+The company has opened additional quarries near Nanaimo and Courtenay, producing sandstone and a salt-and-pepper granite (granodiorite).

+3.3.5.
 Sumas Shale (Sumas Shale Ltd.)